Photos by Bob Turner

 Hexham Lantern Parade

-Inviting the people of Hexham to come together outside after dark to celebrate community, music and light, Hexham Lantern Parade has now taken place three years running.
+Inviting the people of Hexham to come together outside after dark to celebrate community, music and light, Hexham Lantern Parade took place on Friday 15 November 2024 for the fourth year running!

-People were once again encouraged to find an existing lantern or create one at a series of free workshops at Queen’s Hall.
-Pupils from Hexham First School and The Sele First School worked with artists Deni Riach and Alan Scully to create giant dragon and dragonfly lanterns to lead the parade.
+Pupils from Hexham First School and The Sele First School worked with artists Deni Riach and Alan Scully to create giant dragon and dragonfly lanterns to lead past parades.

 "The lantern project was an invaluable experience for the children at Sele First.
 Not only did they have the unique opportunity to work with industry artists, they could also take part in the parade, carrying the lantern through Hexham in what was a memorable community event."